manutter51/bailey/README.md

 handler to respond to.
 These first two arguments are used to set up the routing so that each handler looks for a specific verb+URL pattern to handle and only applies its logic to requests that match.

-Next comes a vector of 2 arguments that the handler will receive when the ::dispatch event actually fires.
+Next comes a vector of 2 arguments that the handler will receive when the `:dispatch` event actually fires.
 By convention, these two arguments are named `ctx` and `data`.
 The `ctx` argument is the bailey "context" for the current request, and `data` is the current request data (if any).
 The `body` is a list of one or more forms that implement the business logic for this particular handler.
 Your handler must use one of the `barnum.results`